 The Company utilizes the liability method of accounting for deferred income taxes, as set forth in ASC 740, Income Taxes.
 Under this method, deferred tax assets and liabilities are recognized for the expected future tax consequences of temporary differences between the carrying amounts and the tax basis of assets and liabilities.
 The Company incurred U.S. federal net operating losses ("NOLs") in each year from its inception in 2007 through 2013 and utilized these NOLs in 2014.
 Additionally, the Company incurred a U.S. federal net operating loss in 2015 that has been carried back to 2014.
 Accordingly, all tax years since 2007 are subject to potential tax examination.
 In the second quarter of 2016, the Internal Revenue Service began an examination of the Company's 2014 corporate income tax return.
 This audit was subsequently expanded to include the 2014 and 2015 tax years.
-To date, no findings or assessments have been received by the Company.
+Field work on this audit was completed during the second quarter of 2017 resulting in a de minimis preliminary assessment of additional tax.
+The audit results are currently under review by the IRS Joint Committee.
 Additionally, the Company received notification from the New York State Department of Taxation and Finance of its intention to perform an audit of the Company's New York State income tax returns for the tax years 2013, 2014 and 2015.
 Further, the New York City Department of Finance has notified the Company of its intention to audit the Company's New York City General Corporation Tax return for the 2014 tax year.
-These audits are scheduled to commence during the second quarter of 2017.
+These audits commenced during the second quarter of 2017.